IPRoyal

 How to Use cURL

 cURL is available by default on most operating systems, such as Windows 10, macOS, and some Linux distributions.
 You can access it through a command-line tool such as Terminal.
+Or you can read how to download curl file in our blog post.

 For the purpose of this tutorial, we’ll be restricting ourselves to sending a cURL request through HTTP(S).